 Limited speaker customization: Professional speakers adapt their presentations to your specific audience and objectives.
 Bureaus pushing "standard" presentations without customization may prioritize volume bookings over event quality.

-According to the Professional Convention Management Association, 89% of successful long-term speaker relationships begin with direct communication between event planners and speakers during the booking process.
+The most successful long-term speaker relationships we've observed begin with direct communication between event planners and speakers during the booking process.
+When bureaus insert themselves as gatekeepers to that conversation, it's worth asking what value they're actually providing.

 How Free Speaker Bureau Models Generate Revenue